umutsobe/Image-Compression-API-ASP.Net-Core-7/README.md

 ## Result

-A 50 mb JPG file with a size of 15,000 x 4200 pixels and a size of 60 mb was reduced to 40 kb with the above settings.
-The thumbnail version was also reduced to 6 kb.
+A 50 mb JPG file with a size of 15,000 x 4200 pixels and a size of 60 mb was reduced to 28 kb (900x900 px).
+The thumbnail version was also reduced to 4 kb (300x300 px).